Auditory processing disorder: Modality-specificity and controversies

 The issue of modality-specificity has led to considerable debate among experts in this field.
 Cacace and McFarland have argued that APD should be defined as a modality-specific perceptual dysfunction that is not due to peripheral hearing loss.
-They criticise more inclusive conceptualizations of APD as lacking diagnostic specificity.
+They criticize more inclusive conceptualizations of APD as lacking diagnostic specificity.
 A requirement for modality-specificity could potentially avoid including children whose poor auditory performance is due to general factors such as poor attention or memory.
 Others, however, have argued that a modality-specific approach is too narrow, and that it would miss children who had genuine perceptual problems affecting both visual and auditory processing.
 It is also impractical, as audiologists do not have access to standardized tests that are visual analogs of auditory tests.
 The debate over this issue remains unresolved between modality-specific researchers such as Cacace, and associations such as the American Speech-Language-Hearing Association (among others).
 It is clear, however, that a modality-specific approach will diagnose fewer children with APD than a modality-general one, and that the latter approach runs a risk of including children who fail auditory tests for reasons other than poor auditory processing.
 Although modality-specific testing has been advocated for well over a decade, the visual analog of APD testing has met with sustained resistance from the fields of optometry and ophthalmology.

 Another controversy concerns the fact that most traditional tests of APD use verbal materials.
 The British Society of Audiology has embraced Moore's (2006) recommendation that tests for APD should assess processing of non-speech sounds.
 The concern is that if verbal materials are used to test for APD, then children may fail because of limited language ability.
 An analogy may be drawn with trying to listen to sounds in a foreign language.
 It is much harder to distinguish between sounds or to remember a sequence of words in a language you do not know well: the problem is not an auditory one, but rather due to lack of expertise in the language.